David-Haim/concurrencpp/README.md

 * **manual executor** - an executor that does not execute coroutines by itself.
 Application code can execute previously enqueued tasks by manually invoking its execution methods.

+* **derivable executor** - a base class for user defined executors.
+Although inheriting  directly from `concurrencpp::executor` is possible, `derivable_executor` uses the `CRTP` pattern that provides some optimization opportunities for the compiler.

 * **inline executor** - mainly used to override the behavior of other executors.
 Enqueuing a task is equivalent to invoking it inline.

 #### Using executors